jothipn/jothipn.github.io/_posts/2023-04-07-redis-sorted-set.md

 ## Implementation
 While there are many articles that explain the need for the sorted set and its usage, there is not much information on the actual implementation.
 This [article](https://scalegrid.io/blog/introduction-to-redis-data-structures-sorted-sets/) has a small section on the internals and pointer to the actual [source code][Source code], but does not get into the details.

 In this article, I will share snippets of [Python code][Python code], which is a simplified adaption of the original redis source code.
 This code was written with an intention to understand the underlying data structures and the actual implementation.
-To that effect, the Python code is neither complete nor thorough (missing hanlding corner cases etc).
+To that effect, the Python code is neither complete nor thorough (missing handling corner cases etc).
 Please refer to the original [redis source code][source code] for the full-fledged implementation.

 ## Core Data Structures
 At the heart of redis sorted set are two datastructures